 Institutional investors try to restrict themselves from buying large blocks of shares issued by small caps; as this reduces the liquidity of the shares Liquidity is essential to providing open trading of a small cap’s stock which is essential to creating fair prices for shares.

 3. Quality stocks at low prices

-Small caps are under-rated, and their shares are undervalued due to possible inefficiencies in the market.
-Hence, with some research and evaluation of the market, investors can benefit by acquiring such quality stocks that are offered at low prices.
+Small caps are sometimes under-rated, and their shares are undervalued due to possible inefficiencies in the market.
+Hence, with some research and evaluation of the market, investors can benefit by acquiring such quality stocks found at low prices.

 Risks Associated with Investing in Small Caps

-Investors need time and research to determine the effectiveness of small-cap stocks as an investment option, and it is appropriate for investors with greater risk tolerance.
+Investors need to spend sufficient time to research small-cap stocks as an investment option, and they are more appropriate for investors with greater risk tolerance.